taberenc/AOG_2022/README.md

 ## Installation

+You may need to install RPG Maker RTP to run the game.
 In the 2022 version just download the zip, decompress it and hope that will work when execute game.exe To download the zip, go to code (upper right side) and click on "download zip".